BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FPU.md

 Let us see if we can make tinyraytracer (and other programs) faster on FemtoRV, by implementing single-precision floating point instructions.

-TL;DR: the FPU is [here](https://github.com/BrunoLevy/learn-fpga/blob/master/FemtoRV/RTL/PROCESSOR/petitbateau.v).
+TL;DR: the "PetitBateau" FPU is [here](https://github.com/BrunoLevy/learn-fpga/blob/master/FemtoRV/RTL/PROCESSOR/petitbateau.v).

 The RV32F instruction subset
 ----------------------------